google/wire/docs/guide.md

 And similarly if the injector needed a `*FooBar`.

-Sometimes it is useful to restrict certain fields to be accidentally filled by the injector.
-You can use a struct tag, `wire:"-"` to mark such fields like in the following example:
+It is sometimes useful to prevent certain fields from being filled in by the injector, especially when passing `*` to `wire.Struct`.
+You can tag a field with `` `wire:"-"` `` to have Wire ignore such fields.
+For example:

 ```go
 type Foo struct {